 The Pearl of the Danube, a tale of two cities, folklore, and horsemen

 We spent 3 full days in Budapest having cycled to Budapest from Vienna over the previous week.
-You can read about our trip here.
 Our first night was spent at the Hotel Mátyás after arriving to the city in the evening.
 For our remaining 3 nights we would be moving to the Buda side of the Danube to the Lanchid 19 Design Hotel.
 Here is our 3 days in Budapest Itinerary.

 Arrival and Departure